SJ23 Tech Tip E16, (Updated 2024-11-08) Bob Schimmel

 Fig 1 - The SS fence below is temporary to determine suitable protection.
 The pump assembly is bolted to the settee wall so it can't tip over to prevent the float switch from activating the pump.
 The wire and hose above are supported in a wood cable tray at the top of the settee.

-Fig 2 - Drilling through a water tight compartment is always a nervous time.
+Fig 2 - Drilling through a water tight compartment always makes me nervous.
 Fortunately I could see and touch both sides so alignment was not a problem.
-The skin on the port side of the cockpit foot well is single skin 1/8" fibreglass and dual skin 1/8" fibreglass on the starboard side.
+The port side of the cockpit foot well is single skin 1/8" fibreglass and the starboard side is dual skin 1/8" fibreglass.
 A hole saw makes a very clean cut.

 Fig 4 - Pumping from the starboard settee into cockpit.